SESYNC-ci/advanced-tidyverse-lesson/docs/_slides/files.md

 The approach to iteration in the tidyverse is by using `map` functions in the `purrr` package.

-Compared to the apply family of functions, map functions offer 1) predictable structure of return objects, and 2) consistent syntax for piped workflows.
+Compared to the apply family of functions, map functions offer

+* predictable structure of return objects, and
+* consistent syntax for piped workflows.

 The arguments to map are:

-* `.x`: the object to iterate over
+* `.x` - the object to iterate over
-* `.f`: the function to apply to each item in `.x`
+* `.f` - the thing to do for each item in `.x`

 ===

-Read all `penguin_files` into a list of dataframes called `pg_list` using:
+Read all `penguin_files` into a list using: